Open and Discrete Maps with Piecewise Linear Branch Set Images are Piecewise Linear Maps: PL cone mappings

-\begin{lemma} Let $g \colon \bS^n\to \bS^n$ be a branched cover whose branch set is contained in an $(n-2)$-simplicial complex.
+\begin{lemma} Let $g \colon \bS^n\to \bS^n$ be an open and discrete map whose branch set is contained in an $(n-2)$-simplicial complex.
 Let $A$ be a simplicial decomposition of $\bS^n$ that contains $g(B_g)$ in its $(n-2)$-skeleton.
 Additionally, suppose that $g$ is locally $PL$ with respect to $A$.
 Under these conditions, there exists a homeomorphism

 such that $g \circ \Phi$ is a PL mapping and the $k$-simplices defined by $g \circ \Phi$ are mapped to $k$-simplices in $A$. \end{lemma} We remark that the proof here uses ideas from the proof in \cite[Lemma 5.12]{bonkmeyer}. \begin{proof} The strategy of the proof will be to pull back the simplicial structure $A$ by $g$.
 The set $\bS^n$ can be covered by finitely many open sets $U$ that satisfy the conditions in the definition of the local PL property of $g$.
 We refine $A$ so that $g$ maps the simplices in $\overline{U'}$ to simplices in $A$, where $\phi \colon \overline{U'} \to \overline{U}$ is a homeomorphism as described above.